arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Static files through a CDN

-Static files like images, fonts, CSS and javascript for a production applications should not be served from the same server as the application to end users.
+Static files like images, fonts, CSS and javascript for production applications should not be served from the same server as the application to end users.
 Serve these through a CDN that is optimised for serving static files to ensure high transfer speeds and therefore increased user happiness.

 A common way to solve this is using a CDN with a custom origin set up and cache busting by file name.
 With this the application will add the CDN-host and a hash of the files contents to all files that should be served through the CDN when run in the production environment.

-For example a stylesheet link tag will look like this in the development environment:
+For example, a stylesheet link tag will look like this in the development environment:

 <% highlight :html do %>
 <link href="/style.css" rel="stylesheet" type="text/css">
 <% end %>

-.. and like this in production:
+And like this in production:

 <% highlight :html do %>
 <link href="http://my-cdn.com/style-a06ae46033959f7563b20c5faff6f5e60175253f.css" rel="stylesheet" type="text/css">